 Summer may not be our favorite season.
 However, many plants thrive in the blistering heat and direct sunshine of the subcontinental summer.
 These are herbaceous flowering plants that bloom seasonally.
 Summer annuals are known for their brightly colored spectacular flowers, making them ideal for flower beds and pot gardens.
 The majority of these plants are grown from seed in seedling trays before being transplanted outdoors.

 Gardening is enjoyable.
-It’s soothing and relaxed, and it’s a fun hobby to do.
+It’s soothing and relaxing, and it’s a fun hobby to do.
 This can, however, be a lot of effort at times.
 Let’s be honest.
 None of us have the time or patience to sit down and weed out the dried plants, sow new seeds, and patiently keep them, only to repeat the process every four months unless we are a gardener by passion or profession.
 And if we could make gardening a lot more enjoyable while maintaining the quality of the garden and avoiding the hassle of having to plant seeds all over again?

 Flowers are lovely to look at, but that isn’t their only advantage.
 Many blooms have healing properties that make them as useful as they are attractive.
 Sunflowers, for example, are bright and joyful, but they can also be used to make a tea that relieves sore throats and menstrual cramps.

 Here’s a list of 20 perennial flowering plants that remain green all year, divided into two categories: summer annual flowers and winter annual flowers.